preludeorg/operator-support/docs/quickstart.md

 You'll need 1 Controller and you'll need 1 victim system.

-The Controller can be Windows, Linux or macOS.
+The Controller can be Windows, Linux, or macOS.
 The victim can be Windows, Linux, or Darwin.

 ### Controller